charissero/Routes/planning doc - routes.md

 >Data handling :

-- Collect, process, store and use user data responsibly in alignement with data privacy laws
+- Collect, process, store and use user data responsibly in alignement with **data privacy laws**

->Technology :

-- The app will be developed using :
+- The open data **government license** will be used for the selected data
-1. HTML & JavaScript programming lanaguges for the user interface, route display and interaction
-2. CSS for stylesheets/design

 >Maintenance :

 1. Maintainer to update the app (with any changes in laws, cycle network data set etc) and manage the app